jlevy/strif/README.md

 ## Atomic File Operations with Optional Backups

+> [!TIP]
+>
+> It’s generally good practice when creating files to write to a file with a temporary
+> name, and move it to a final location once the file is complete.
+> This way, you never leave partial, incorrect versions of files in a directory due to
+> interruptions or failures.

 - **`atomic_output_file(dest_path: str | Path, make_parents: bool = False,
   backup_suffix: Optional[str] = None, tmp_suffix: str = '.partial')`**